by Megan Avila, New Energy Works

 A new life begins

 The story of timber framing with these giant beams begins in the late 1990s when the wooden locks were removed and updated.
-Weighing over 20,000 pounds, the enormous salvaged and water-logged timbers headed to Farmington, New York, by the pair.
+Weighing over 20,000 pounds, the enormous salvaged and water-logged timbers headed to Farmington, New York, by the pair, with work done by Pioneer Millworks, sister company to New Energy Works.

 Heavy equipment was used by the de-nailing team to remove metal artifacts from the old canal timbers.
 Then, before heading to the timber frame shop, the timbers were resawn using an Alaskan Mill, also known as a PortaMill, which required two operators.
 The sliced timbers revealed unique mineral staining and incredibly tight grain.